dhruvmalik007/Language_model_ToolBox/imageBind/readme.md

-## ImageBind: unified Embedding for multi context image models:
+## ImageBind: Unified Embedding for multi context image models:

 ### Abstract:
 - Demonstrates capablity of querying results from various readings of the current prompt (image, audio, etc) from a single representation space, and then allows user to query the image / audio data by giging input from any of these information.